Blackpool Dance Festival

-The 8-day Blackpool Dance Festival is the world's first and most famous annual ballroom dance competition of international significance, held in the Empress Ballroom at the Winter Gardens, Blackpool, England since 1920.
+The 8-day Blackpool Dance Festival is the world's first and most famous annual ballroom dance competition of international significance, held in the Empress Ballroom at the Winter Gardens, Blackpool, England, since 1920.
 It is also the largest ballroom competition: in 2013, 2953 couples from 60 countries took part in the festival.

 As of the early 21st century the festival is held in May.
 It covers ballroom and Latin American dancing, American smooth and incorporates the British Open Championships in categories of adult amateur and professional couples and formation teams.
-In 2005 two new categories were introduced: the British Rising Star Amateur Ballroom and Latin Competitions.
+In 2005, two new categories were introduced: the British Rising Star Amateur Ballroom and Latin Competitions.
 Two invitation events, the Professional Team Match and the Exhibition Competition, create much interest.

 The Junior Dance Festival, Blackpool Sequence Dance Festival which incorporates the British Sequence Championships, and British National Dance Festival are also held annually in Blackpool.

-The annual World Professional Dancesport Championship is often held in Blackpool (5 times between 1989 and 2012), but is not connected with the Dance Festival.
+The annual World Professional Dancesport Championship is often held in Blackpool (five times between 1989 and 2012), but is not connected with the Dance Festival.

 The world's largest amateurs' dance festival is the annual Euro dance festival in Rust, Germany, where shows of professional dancers are combined with workshops for a wide range of dancers from beginners to professionals.

+In recent years, the festival has embraced modern technology, offering live-streaming and online access for global audiences who are unable to attend in person.
+This has expanded its reach and allowed fans worldwide to witness the artistry of competitive dance.